1. Helicopter Carried Vehicles — Part 1 (Introduction)

 The image below shows a single canister in a USMC CH-53E, that has an internal cabin width of 2.29m.

-The USMC has different constraints, budgets and requirements than us, but it does show the concept is not crazy; it is being done and done well.
+The USMC has different constraints, budgets, and requirements than us, but it does show the concept is not crazy; it is being done and done well.

 The missile container is 4m long, 0.81m wide and 0.8m high.
-For Merlin and Chinook, the missile itself is well within limits but carriage would likely require something lower than most of the vehicle load beds in the series, except the forestry forwarder described above.
+For Merlin and Chinook, the missile itself is well within limits, but carriage would likely require something lower than most of the vehicle load beds in the series, except the forestry forwarder described above.

 The weight of the fire control and data link system and elevation mechanism would need to be accounted for, but even with that included, a 1-round launcher is still likely to be less than 1 tonne.
 A two-round launcher would be less than 2 tonnes, towable by many vehicles in this series.

-It does not leave a large amount of space in Chinook either.
+It does not leave a large amount of space in Chinook, either.

-As is obvious from the image above, a two-missile-wide trailer would be relatively snug, an alternative 1 missile trailer, is below.
+As it is obvious from the image above, a two-missile-wide trailer would be relatively snug, an alternative 1 missile trailer, is below.

-In some ways, it is a similar problem to towing the Light Gun but with fewer vehicles qualifying because of the longer length.
+In some ways, it is a similar problem to towing the Light Gun, but with fewer vehicles qualifying because of the longer length.
 The trailer wheels would be outboard of the missile canister to allow them greater travel whilst preserving ground clearance and height to the fuselage ceiling, another reason why a one missile trailer is better.

 There are not many vehicles less than 2.75m long with the required towing capacity, the Loglogic Tooltrack or RANG-R being two.